ruskofd/k8s-lab/README.md

   - 3x Controller nodes in HA mode with `etcd` cluster embedded (2vCPU - 2GB RAM each)
   - 3x Worker nodes (8vCPU - 16GB RAM + 100GB of block storage each)

-The cluster is composed of KVM virtual machi0nes managed by [LXD](https://linuxcontainers.org/lxd/).
+The cluster is composed of KVM virtual machines managed by [LXD](https://linuxcontainers.org/lxd/).

 ### References